ayamflow/patchwork/README.md

 patchwork
 =========

+## NEXT TODO
+> Modularize
+- v-route (OK)
+- v-route + transition timings
+- mixins for every existing feature from patchwork
+- utils
+- simple router if not using v-route

+The goal -> Vue + patchwork rather than Patchwork(Vue)

 Patchwork is a mix between a boilerplate and a miniframework built on top of Vue.js It allows to quickly build prototypes or websites using gulp, sass, vue.js and GSAP.